sanidhya-mitra/London_s-Bike-Share-Analysis/README.md

 **London Bike Sharing** service is a prevalent choice among commuters and tourists in London.
 This project leverages the London Bike Sharing Dataset from Kaggle to analyze usage patterns across different seasons, weather conditions, and holidays to forecast demand and improve service efficiency.

 ## Project Objective 🎯:
-The aim of this project is to understand and visualize the dynamics of bike sharing usage in London to enhance operational decisions and customer satisfaction through data-driven insights.
+This project aims to understand and visualize the dynamics of bike-sharing usage in London to enhance operational decisions and customer satisfaction through data-driven insights.

 ### Key Performance Indicators include 🔑:
 | Objective                            | Description                                                    |